zzcqxl102030/httpcliientformfc/README.md

 incase  linux ：<br>

-   1.  u have  mkdir one directory  named  build  as the same level as main.cpp
+   1.  u have to mkdir one directory  named  build  as the same level as main.cpp
    2.  cd  build
    3.  then excute "cmake .." cmd
    4.  then   excute "make" cmd